“Courage does not always roar. Sometimes courage is the quiet voice at the end of the day saying, ‘I will try again tomorrow.” ― Mary Anne Radmacher

 She interrupts my plea to say that I excelled the exam.
 I also receive news that I have a full scholarship to college, basing on my score on the same exam.
 All my friends cannot believe it, and me neither.

-Four years later, I graduate with a Bachelors Degree in Electronics and Telecom Engineering.
+Four years later, I graduate with a Bachelor’s degree in Electronics Engineering.
 A full scholarship to graduate school in United States follows, and later, an engineering job I had always wanted.
-And more blessings, too many to number here!
+And many more blessings, too many to number here!

 That God I gave up everything to find, He sure didn’t hide from me.
 While the beginning was filled with uncertainty and betrayal, He was there when I needed Him the most.
 He became my only safe REFUGE when people I relied on brought my trust to a screeching halt.